stuart540/good-readme-generator/README.md

   ## Installation

-  fff
+  npm inst

   ## Usage

+  use responsibly

   ## License

-  The MIT License
+  This project is licensed under the The MIT License

   ## Contributing

-  help me please
+  please help now

   ## Tests

-  testicles
+  this is not a test

   ## Questions

   Please have a look at my [GitHub Profile](https://github.com/stuart540/)

-  If you have any questions please feel free to drop me an e-mail <stuart540l@gmail.com>
+  If you have any questions please feel free to drop me an e-mail <stuart54l@gmail.com>

   ---